Onesimu/u.js/README.md

-Now days the web develop become much more complex, we need to know node, npm, babel, webpack, React, Vue, and many router and state library to finish work. but I think we can still keep simple, like jQuery. so I write some methods to simplify daily work.
+Nowdays the web develop become much more complex, we need to know node, npm, babel, webpack, React, Vue, and many router and state library to finish work. but I think we can still keep simple, like jQuery. so I write some methods to simplify daily work.
 It's no other thing but some short name for native methods.
 I think it's enough for most develop work.

-### about the name:
+### About the name

 I think one charactor name is clear enough, 'iOS' is also just one charactor name, but I think it's more cute than a long name like 'Android', so I arrange all charactor, and sort them to three groups.